fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | logLevel | The @log_level parameter specifies the plugin-specific logging level | *string |
 # Time

-Time defines the common parameters for time plugin
+Time defines the common parameters for the time plugin

 | Field | Description | Scheme |